learn-co-students/atl-web-111819/12-sinatra-forms-and-rest/README.md

     ├── models
     └── spec_helper.rb
 ```
+---

+#### What's In There?

-`app directory`
+- `app directory`
 This folder holds our MVC directories - models, views, and controllers.
 We spend most of our time coding in this directory.

-`models directory`
+- `models directory`
 This directory holds the logic behind our application.
 Typically, these files represent either a component of your application, such as a User, Post, or Comment, or a unit of work.
 Each file in models typically contains a different class.

-`controllers directory`
+- `controllers directory`
 The controllers, such as application_controller.rb, are where the application configurations, routes, and controller actions are implemented.
-There is typically a class, which in this case we will call ApplicationController, that represents an instance of your application when the server is up and running.
+There is typically a class, which in this case we will call `ApplicationController`, that represents an instance of your application when the server is up and running.
 The application_controller.rb file represents the "C" components of the MVC paradigm.

-(In some simple applications the Application Controller will simply be called `app.rb` and will live in the root directory of the project.)
+(In some simple applications the `ApplicationController` will simply be called `app.rb` and will live in the root directory of the project.)

-Sometimes our other controllers will use ApplicationController as an inheritance point so that they inherit all the defaults and behaviors defined in our main ApplicationController.
+Sometimes our other controllers will use ApplicationController as an inheritance point so that they inherit all the defaults and behaviors defined in our main `ApplicationController`.
 Other times our other controllers will simply inherit from Sinatra::Base.

 Controllers represent the application logic, generally; the interface and flow of our application.

-`views directory`
+- `views directory`
 This directory holds the code that will be displayed in the browser.
 In a Sinatra app we use .erb files instead of .html files because .erb files allow us to include regular, old HTML tags AND special erb tags which contain Ruby code.
 We can name them anything we like, but by convention, our file names will match up with the action that renders them.
-For example, a GET request to / typically renders a file called index.erb.
+For example, a GET request to / typically renders a file called `index.erb`.

 Views represent how things look and are displayed in our application.

-`config.ru file`
+- `config.ru file`
 A config.ru file is necessary when building Rack-based applications and using rackup/shotgun to start the application server (the ru stands for rackup).

-config.ru is first responsible for loading our application environment, code, and libraries.
+- `config.ru` is first responsible for loading our application environment, code, and libraries.

-Once all our code is loaded, config.ru then specifies which controllers to load as part of our application using run or use.
+Once all our code is loaded, `config.ru` then specifies which controllers to load as part of our application using run or use.

-`config directory`
+- `config directory`
 This directory holds an environment.rb file.
 We'll be using this file to connect up all the files in our application to the appropriate gems and to each other.

-`public directory`
+- `public directory`
 The public directory holds our front-end assets.
 In the example above, it holds a css directory with a stylesheet.
 Javascript directories and any other front-end assets (like image files) should also be stored in public.

-`spec directory`
+- `spec directory`
 The spec directory contains any tests for our applications.
 These tests set up any expectations for the rest of the project.
 These are often broken down into unit tests for models, controller tests for routes, and feature tests, which check the actual behavior for users.

+---

 Now that we have an idea of what's in our initial file structure, let's implement RESTful Routing.